 Before moving into the field of human resources, Hoosain worked as a scientist at the Centre for Epidemiological Research in the Medical Research Council, as a researcher for the Gender Equity Unit and as a lecturer in the Psychology Department at the University of the Western Cape.
 She also worked as a researcher in the New York Psychiatric Institute in the US.

-Her key focus is providing a responsive and progressive student-centered support service for the students of UCT.
-Her objective is to develop each student into a well-rounded individual who will make a significant contribution to society.
+Khan's key focus is to provide a responsive and progressive student-centered support service for the UCT's students and to facilitate the development of students into well-rounded individuals who will make a significant contribution to society as leaders and good citizens.

-She has also obtained qualifications from UWC (SA), Emory University / Centre for Disease Control (USA), ILO (ITC) (Italy), and Wits / Harvard Business Schools (SA / USA).
+Her educational exposure includes having studied at UKZN (SA), UCT (SA), UWC (SA), Emory University / Centre for Disease Control (USA), ILO ITC (Italy), and Wits / Harvard Business Schools (SA / USA).

 Gerda Kruger is responsible for developing, implementing and monitoring professional and strategic communication and marketing across UCT and to all stakeholders to ensure the appropriate positioning of the university in South Africa and internationally.